 Think Beyond Fruits and Vegetables

 Long after the growing season is finished, you can still find plenty of local foods to add to your restaurant menu.
-Poultry, beef, and pork are available year round, as is honey and dairy products.
-Even baked goods, like breads and desserts, can be showcased as local foods.
+Poultry, beef, and pork are available year-round, as are honey and dairy products.
+Even baked goods, like bread and desserts, can be showcased as local foods.

 The key to offering local foods is flexibility.
 You (or your chef) must be willing to change up the menu on a regular basis.
 You can do this easily by offering rotating local foods specials, to supplement your regular menu.

 The Farm to Table movement is really just bringing us back a hundred years before refrigerated railcars and interstates made transporting food long distances easy and efficient.
-Prior to WWII, most food didn’t travel more than 50 miles to get to urban markets, and people in rural areas grew much of their own.
-While society has changed, the need for healthy, sustainable food has not.
-Restaurants play an important role in shaping attitudes around food, both local and imported.
+Prior to WWII, most foods didn’t travel more than 50 miles to get to urban markets.
+People in rural areas grew much of their own food.